feascr/face-recognition-baseline/README.md

 ```bash
 python3 train.py
 ```
-This method wil use config file './train_config.yml'
+This script is using config file located at './train_config.yml'

-To use different config file type:
+To sprcify config file:
 ```bash
 python3 train.py --config path_to_file
 ```